iFixit/pulldasher/README.md

 statistics-gathering and some sorting and filtering.

 ## Getting Started
+### Testing pulldasher
+If you need to test a pull request for Pulldasher, check out the branch on Cominor and use the script `/home/ifixit/ifixit_scripts/update-pulldasher-dev`.
+This script looks in your own Pulldasher checkout, builds and tags a docker image, and runs a new container with it.
+The new Pulldasher will be accessible at [pulldasher-dev.cominor.com](https://pulldasher-dev.cominor.com/).

 ### Run a MySQL Container
 1. `docker run --name="test-mysql" -e "MYSQL_ROOT_PASSWORD=mypassword" -d mysql`